hexchat/documentation/faq.rst

 On Windows, HexChat is using the `Default Beep` system sound for making beep alerts.
 In case you don't hear beeps when alerts occur, you need to set that up to a desired sound.
-To do this, go to `Control Panel --> Hardware and Sound --> Change system sounds`.
+To do this, go to
+:menuselection:`Control Panel --> Hardware and Sound --> Change system sounds`.

 .. figure:: http://i.imgur.com/DZgEJIR.png
    :align: center